If you're looking for best time management practices, you'll enjoy this in-depth interview with Australasia's 'Time Queen'.

 To what extent do you rely on systems, habits and routine to manage yourself?
 Does it mean you have to rely less on motivation to kick start yourself into action?

-Best time management is often about best choice management.
+The best time management is often about choice management.
 What strategies do you personally use to decide what’s worth doing?

 Apart from answers in the questions above, I also have a few other key filters:

 |‘In order to go faster, first we must go slower’.|

 The best time management materials are often like church - preaching to the converted!

 What, if any, are the most effective methods for encouraging people to appreciate their time and improve their personal time management?

 The ongoing drip-feed of support is what keeps people on track.
 A seminar or speech gives a shot in the arm; it’s the coaching afterwards (which these days can so easily be done via various digital methods) that brings the real habit changes.
 My whole business is constructed around delivering that support to people all round the world.